Graphs with girth $2\ell+1$ and without longer odd holes that contain an odd $K_4$-subdivision: Proof of Theorem

 For convenience, Theorem \ref{main thm} is restated here in another way.

-\begin{theorem} Let $\ell\geq5$ be a number, and $G$ be a graph in $\mathcal{G}_{\ell}$.
+\begin{theorem} Let $\ell\geq5$ be an integer, and $G$ be a graph in $\mathcal{G}_{\ell}$.
 If $G$ is $4$-vertex-critical, then $G$ has no odd $K_4$-subdivisions. \end{theorem} \begin{proof} Suppose not.
 Let $H$ be a subgraph of $G$ that is isomorphic to an odd $K_4$-subdivision and pictured as the graph in Figure \ref{H}.
 By Lemma \ref{odd k4} (2), $H$ is an induced subgraph of $G$.
 By Lemma \ref{odd k4} (1), we have Without loss of generality we may assume that $P_1,P_2$ are longest arrises in $H$.

 Let $e,f$ be the edges of $P_2$ incident with $u_3,u_4$, respectively.
 Since $G$ is 4-vertex-critical, $\{e,f\}$ is not an edge-cut of $G$ by Lemma \ref{2-edge-cut}, so there is a direct connection $P$ in $G\del\{e,f\}$ linking $P^*_2$ and $H-V(P^*_2)$.
 Let $v_1,v_2$ be the ends of $P$ with $v_2$ having a neighbour in $P^*_2$ and $v_1$ having a neighbour in $H-V(P^*_2)$.
 By Lemma \ref{odd k4} (3), both $v_1$ and $v_2$ have a unique neighbour in $V(H)$.
 Let $x,y$ be the neighbours of $v_1$ and $v_2$ in $V(H)$, respectively.
 That is, $x\in V(H)-V(P^*_2)$ and $y\in V(P^*_2)$.
 Set $P':=xv_1Pv_2y$.
 Since $H$ is an induced subgraph of $G$, so is $H\cup P'$.